-For this proposal, the following actions have the potential to affect water quality and aquatic species or their habitats: timber felling, road construction, log yarding, log haul, and road decommissioning and obliteration.
-These actions are of concern because they could affect stream temperature, levels of sediment in streams, peak flows, and future inchannel large wood recruitment.
+For this proposal, the following actions have the potential to affect water quality and aquatic species or their habitats: timber felling, road maintenance, log yarding, log haul, and road obliteration.
+These actions are of concern because they could affect stream temperature, levels of sediment in streams, peak flows, and future in-channel large wood recruitment.